WaylonWalker/waylonwalkerv2/src/pages/blog/testproject-io-py-actions.md

 ## TestProject.io

 I am trying out [TestProject.io](https://TestProject.io) for the first time on this project.
-My experience so far has been top notch.
-There was an existing suite of docker images/files setup to run the TestProject agent in a docker container alongside of headless chrome and firefox drivers.
-The first thing that you are going to need are a [TP\_DEV\_TOKEN ](https://app.TestProject.io/#/integrations/sdk) and [TP\_API\_KEY](https://app.TestProject.io/#/integrations/api).
+My experience so far has been top-notch.
+There was an existing suite of docker images/files set up to run the TestProject agent in a docker container alongside headless chrome and firefox drivers.
+The first thing that you are going to need is a [TP\_DEV\_TOKEN ](https://app.TestProject.io/#/integrations/sdk) and [TP\_API\_KEY](https://app.TestProject.io/#/integrations/api).
 These will give TestProject access to your account so that it can automatically post results to your [dashboard](https://app.TestProject.io/#/reports)

 * [TP\_DEV\_TOKEN ](https://app.TestProject.io/#/integrations/sdk)
 * [TP\_API\_KEY](https://app.TestProject.io/#/integrations/api)

 ### Put these in secrets in your repo

-In your GitHub repo go to `settings>Secrets`, or append `settings/secrets` to the url to your repo, and add the tokens.
+In your GitHub repo go to `settings>Secrets`, or append `settings/secrets` to the URL to your repo, and add the tokens.
 This will give GitHub safe access to them without them being available to the public, contributors, log files, or anything.

 <p style='text-align: center'>